metabase/metabase/docs/troubleshooting-guide/application-database.md

-# The Metabase Application Database
+# Trouble with the Metabase Application Database

 Metabase stores information about users, questions, and so on in a database of its own that we call the "application database".
-If the application cannot do this, it will not run.

-## Specific Problems
+The default application database that ships with Metabase is an [H2 database][what-is-h2], which is not recommended for production.
+To use a production-ready database for you Metabase application database, see [Migrating from H2][migrating].

 ### Metabase fails to start due to database locks